jlebrijo/prun-cfg/README.md

 Attributes

 * "rubies": Rubies on RVM to run our applications
-* "rails_env": Normal is "test", so Jenkins will test against Database
 * "db": PostgreSQL Database configuration
 * "git_config":
   * "name": Git identification for server